nkinnan/esphome-pace-bms/README.md

 Example protocol version 25 BMS front-panel:
 ![Jakiper Protocol 25 Front Panel](images/Jakiper-0x25.png)

-# What Is Pace MODBUS Protocol
+# <a name="What%20Is%20Pace%20MODBUS%20Protocol">What Is Pace MODBUS Protocol

 Some BMS firmwares also support reading data via MODBUS protocol over the RS485 port.
 I haven't looked into this yet.
 It seems like it may co-exist with Paceic version 25.
 Documentation can be found [here](https://github.com/nkinnan/esphome-pace-bms/tree/main/protocol_documentation/modbus).
 I may add support for this later, but since documentation is available, ESPHome already has native support for MODBUS, and syssi has already created an [ESPHome configuration for it](https://github.com/syssi/esphome-pace-bms), it's low priority.